baking-bad/tezos-on-tezos/README.md

 Build kernel and its installer, then originate a new rollup, and run a rollup node.

-For Mondaynet and Dailynet:
+For Mondaynet and Ghostnet:
 1. Check that latest periodic network has correct settings in the Makefile (needs to be updated manually)
 2. Depending on the target L1 network run

 ```
-make daily
 make monday
-make mumbai
+make ghost
 ```

 ### Operator + Facade